Abyaneh/CNN-Based-Steering-Angle-Estimation/README.md

 Data was split into **90% for training** and **10% for validation**.

-#### Train and validate set loss versus the epoch number for the gathered dataset
+#### Train and validate set loss versus the epoch number for the gathered dataset:

 ![Passive Steering Wheel Image](https://github.com/Abyaneh/CNN-Based-Steering-Angle-Estimation/blob/main/images/PassiveSteeringWheel.jpeg)